johnpryan/page_router/README.md

 # page_router

-A router that uses Flutter's Navigator 2.0
+Experimental router for Flutter built using the Navigator 2.0 API.

 ## Usage